Back to blog

 Why you should trust this review: our testing methodology

 This review is based on hands-on testing of Surfer SEO's Content Editor, SERP Analyzer, and Content Audit features across multiple keyword targets and content types.
-We compared Surfer SEO directly against CrawlRaven, Clearscope, Frase, and Screaming Frog using the same set of target keywords and test websites.
+We compared Surfer SEO against Clearscope, Frase, and MarketMuse using the same set of target keywords and test websites.

 Our evaluation criteria included: content optimization accuracy, feature depth, pricing value, ease of use, integration options, and coverage of technical SEO needs.
 We also cross-referenced our findings with third-party review data from G2 (4.8/5, 530+ reviews), Capterra (4.9/5, 410+ reviews), and Trustpilot (4.4/5, 100+ reviews).